project-open-data/project-open-data.github.io/index.md

 ##How to Contribute

-For information on how to contribute, please see the [how to contribute](http://fedspendingtransparency.github.io/contributing/).
+For information on how to contribute, click [here](http://fedspendingtransparency.github.io/contributing/).

 ##License